ewolff/service-mesh-primer/manuscript/03-Example.md

 ## Istio

 Istio is the most popular service mesh, developed by Google and IBM.
-Just like Kubernetes, it is an Open Source reimplementation of a Google's internal infrastructure.
+Just like Kubernetes, it is an Open Source reimplementation of a part of Google's internal infrastructure.
 Istio implements all service mesh features described in the [previous chapter](#chapter-what) such as metrics, logging, tracing, traffic routing, circuit breaking, mTLS, and authorization.
 Although Istio is designed to be platform-independent, it started with first class support for Kubernetes.

 [Figure 4.1](#fig-example-istio) reflects how the service mesh is located between the orchestrator (top) and the application (bottom).
-The four core components of Istio make up the control plane: Galley, Pilot, Mixer and Citadel.
-They communicate with the service proxies to distribute configurations, receive recorded network traffic/telemetry data, or manage certificates.
+The four core components of Istio make up the control plane:
+Galley, Pilot, Mixer and Citadel.
+They communicate with the service proxies to distribute configurations, receive recorded network traffic and telemetry data, and manage certificates.
 Istio uses Envoy as service proxy, a widely adopted open source proxy that is used by other service meshes too.

 {id="fig-example-istio"}
 ![Figure 4.1: Istio Architecture](images/05_istio_full.png)